 Duvalier’s surprise return late on Sunday has stoked further turmoil in the country, as Haiti struggles to recover from a devastating earthquake and resolve the political crisis triggered by the tainted vote.

 “[Duvalier] will stay in Haiti forever, it’s his country.
 And take part in politics.
+That’s his right.
+A politician never dies,” said his lawyer, Reynold Georges, adding that Duvalier was preparing to move back into his old house.

 Another aide, Henry Robert Sterlin, went further, telling Agence France-Presse: “We need to shake everything up so that the elections are annulled and new elections are held in which Duvalier can run.”